sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ORDER BY h3;
 ```

-Now that we have created our signal decay model, let’s visualize it in CARTO.
-For that, we can just run the following query from the query console into a new map.
+Now that you have created your signal decay model, let’s visualize it in CARTO.
+For that, you can just run the following query from the query console into a new map.

 ```
 SELECT h3,